Dentistry

 If your tooth starts hurting again, get it checked.
 A quick X-ray and exam can reveal whether you need a simple fix or something more involved to protect the tooth.

-Lingering discomfort is one thing, but when pain turns severe, it could be a sign that something more serious is happening.
+Lingering discomfort is one thing, but when pain becomes severe, it may indicate that something more serious is occurring.

 Extreme Tooth Pain After Filling